Deformation theory of G_2 conifolds: The deformation theory of G2 conifolds

 \begin{prop} The index of $\dd_{l, \lambda}$ is purely topological for a certain range of rates, as follows.

-\end{prop} \begin{proof} By Proposition~\ref{gradedprop} and Proposition~\ref{Pindexchangeprop}~(b), the space $\coker(\dd_{l, \lambda}) = \{0 \}$ if $-6 - \lambda < -\frac{5}{2}$ (AC) or if $-6 - \lambda > -\frac{5}{2}$ (CS).
-This corresponds to $\lambda > -\frac{7}{2}$ (AC) or $\lambda < - \frac{7}{2}$ (CS).
+\end{prop} \begin{proof} By Lemma~\ref{PFredholmlemma}, the space $\coker(\dd_{l, \lambda}) = \{0 \}$ if $\lambda > -4$ (AC) or $\lambda < -3$ (CS).
 Moreover, we know that the index cannot change at all in the interval $(-4, -3)$ since by Corollary~\ref{kernelchangecor} there are no critical rates for $\dd$ in this interval.
-Finally, the cokernel \emph{does not} change at the rates $-4$ and $-3$, and the change in the kernel at those rates is given by~\eqref{top34dimensionseq}.
+Finally, equation~\eqref{top34dimensionseq} and the discussion following it tells us that the cokernel \emph{does not} change at the rates $-4$ and $-3$, and the change in the kernel at those rates is given by~\eqref{top34dimensionseq}.
 When these facts are all combined we obtain the statements above. \end{proof}

+We now compute $\dim (\mathcal{V}_{\ph})_{l,\nu}$, by using index change formulas for the Dirac operator, the scalar Laplacian, and the Laplacian on $1$-forms. \begin{prop} The dimension of $(\mathcal{V}_{\ph})_{l,\nu}$ is given as follows. \begin{enumerate}[(a)] \item In the AC case, for generic $\nu < 0$,